BlocProtocol/BLOC-wiki/docs/wallets/bloc-service-command-line.md

 BLOC-service.exe --container-file=mycontainer --container-password=mypassword --generate-container
 ```

-* `mycontainer` is the container file name and a path to it (relative or absolute); path is optional in this argument, specifying only a container name will result in new file located in the same folder as **bloc-service**
+* `mycontainer` is the container file name and a path to it (relative or absolute); path is optional in this argument, specifying only a container name will result in new file located in the same folder as **BLOC-service**
 * `mypassword` is a secret password for the new wallet & container file.
-* `generate-container` option tells **bloc-service** to generate container file and exit.
+* `generate-container` option tells **BLOC-service** to generate container file and exit.

 **Expected results**

 ![generate-container](images/bloc-service/generate-container.png)

-*Note: if `mycontainer` exists **bloc-service** will show you the notification and will ask you to provide a different name*
+*Note: if `mycontainer` exists **BLOC-service** will show you the notification and will ask you to provide a different name*

 If the operation was successful you will get a corresponding message with your new **BLOC** address.
-At the same time **bloc-service** will save your container on the local disk (in the same folder where **bloc-service** is located and shut down.
+At the same time **BLOC-service** will save your container on the local disk (in the same folder where **BLOC-service** is located and shut down.

 ## **Create and customize your config file**